vaezim/Helping-Hand/README.md

 1. Activate **[Input moves with keyboard]** from Preferences/Game Behavior.
 2. Enter your Lichess credentials in the dedicated place in the source file.
 3. Once you run the program it will create a webdriver instance, request lichess website and sign in using your credentials.
-4. Wait for the page to be fully loaded.
-A prompt will appear.
-By pressing a key a bullet game will be started.
+4. Select a time control.
-5. A second prompt lets you start the game.
-From now on the moves are made by the bot until the match is over.
+5. From now on the moves are made by the bot until the match is over.

 ![](lichess/Animation.gif)